pimotte/nomic/README.md

 - The condition under which points may be awarded
 - How many points may be awarded

-The number of points for a point-awardable condition will be awarded upon merging of the PR that fulfills the condition, if the PR reflects this awarding of points.
+The number of points for a point-awardable condition will, upon merging, be awarded to the initiator of a PR which fulfills the condition, if the PR reflects this awarding of points.

 Players cannot obtain points using a point-awardable condition introduced in *that* PR.